winesapOS/winesapOS/DEVELOPER.md

 ### Create Virtual Machine

-A virtual machine is used to build Mac Linux Gaming Stick in a safe and isolated manner.
+A virtual machine is used to build winesapOS in a safe and isolated manner.
 The disks on the hypervisor will not be touched.
 It is assumed that QEMU/KVM will be used although other hypervisors can be used.

 Requirements: